CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv6-unicast weight

-Weight applied to routes received from peer; this is used in the BGP route selection algorithm
+Configures the weight applied to IPv6 routes from the peer; this is used in the BGP route selection algorithm.

 ### Command Syntax